Expedited Partner Therapy

 About this Independent Study

-This activity was originally released on October 29, 2021 and is available for continuing education credit until October 28, 2023.
+This activity was originally released on October 29, 2021 and is available for continuing education credit until October 28, 2025. :Last reviewed October 2023.
 Once registered, you must complete the course within 150 days, or you will be deactivated.
 To be reactivated, contact us.

 Sexually transmitted infections (STIs) continue to increase despite years-long prevention efforts to stem the transmission of undiagnosed infection.
 Historically, institutional barriers have contributed to limiting access to testing and treatment services.
 Prevention strategies, like Expedited Partner Therapy or EPT, are interventions aimed at the community level and have demonstrated successful outcomes.
 EPT is an effective practice that can impact the epidemic by making it possible for providers to reach exposed partners who are unable or unwilling to come to the clinic.
 EPT is endorsed by the CDC and many health organizations, like the Texas Medical Association.

 Express legal permission was granted in 2009 to provide expedited partner therapy in Texas.
 This eLearning module will provide learners with information regarding the benefits of and best practices for providing EPT to their clients.
 The module also provides updated guidance from the CDC about gonorrhea treatment and EPT.

 Physicians, advanced practice nurses, registered nurses, LVN/LPNs, clinic administrators.

 By the end of this training, participants will be able to…